janul/chapter10-review/chapter10.md

 # Multiparty Federation

-"Information security is a fundamentally cooperative endeavor, one in which responsibility and authority are distributed across a wide array of actors."
-Ashwin J. Mathew
+* "Information security is a fundamentally cooperative endeavor, one in which responsibility and authority are distributed across a wide array of actors." - Ashwin J. Mathew

 Federated identity protocols like SAML and OpenID Connect enable us to authenticate people in other domains.
 But trust issues quickly surface.
 For example, if your organization operates a website with valuable content, and someone you authenticated at another domain steals the content, what recourse do you have?
-If your organization operates an OpenID Provider, and a relying party website is hacked (potentially exposing your account holder's personal information) do you expect to be notified?
-And what rights do you have to update information at identity providers or websites that you use?
+If your organization operates an OpenID Provider (OP), and a relying party website (RP) is hacked, potentially exposing your account holder's personal information, do you expect to be notified?
+And what rights do you have to update your personal information at identity providers or websites that you use?
 These related federated trust considerations are aptly described by Scott David, a legal identity scholar, as the "triangle of trust."

 ![Figure 10 - Triangle of Trust](./assurance_protection_control.png)